utrad-ical/circus-docs/docs/dev/api-examples/mylists.md

 : The name of the mylist. (string)

 `public`
-: Indicates whether it is a public mylist or not. (boolean)
+: Indicates whether this is a public mylist or not. (boolean)

 `editors`
-: A list of user or group that can edit the mylist. (array)
+: A list of user or group that can edit this mylist. (array)

 `createdAt`
-: The date the mylist was created, in UTC format. (date)
+: The date the mylist was created, in ISO date format. (date)

 `resourceIds`
-: IDs of items in the mylist. (array)
+: IDs of the items in the mylist. (array)

 ```json title="Example"
 {